Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 5

 After breakfast Graham, Rosemary and Michael go to the beach and walk the short distance to Dugong Beach.
 As they walk the track, the devastation caused by Cyclone Debbie back in late March is amazing.
-There are huge hoop pines and white cheesewood trees blown over as well as all the branches and leaves missing from these trees.
+There are huge hoop pines and white cheesewood trees blown over as well as some with all the branches and leaves missing.
 The palm grove has been stripped of all its leaves.

 |The white cheesewood trees that fell across the track||This trawler was washed ashore by Cyclone Debbie|

 However, the vegetation that is standing is recovering already.
 The trees stripped of leaves have sprouted new leaves, some coming straight out of the tree trunk, a bit like after a bushfire.
 We walk to the beach and look at the camping area before returning to Sawmill Beach.
 On the way Michael sees a largish goanna.

 We ready the boat for a departure and at 0950 we leave.
 We motor out and pull out the genoa as we think it may be too windy.
 We sail at 4.2 to 5.0 knots in 18 to 25 knots into a slight current.
 A bit further on we swap to the screecher and do 5.5 knots.
 Just to the north of Cid Harbour there is a very large trawler wrecked up on the rocks, obviously from the cyclone.
 We pull in the sail as we approach the entrance to Nara Inlet and motor right to the end.